Chetnik war crimes in World War II: Trials

-Very few Chetnik leaders were after the war put on trial.
+Very few Chetnik leaders were put on trial after the war.
 The participation of Chetniks after the war in the Communist Party and the new government enabled the survival of the movement and its institutionalization.

 At the beginning of August 1945, the first public post-war trial (before the court-martial) was held in Belgrade of Vojislav Lukačević and others.
 Public prosecutor Miloš Minić accused Lukačević of a massacre in Foča as commander of Chetnik units in Bosnia, participation in the extermination of the Muslim population, collaboration with the Nazis and Milan Nedić, and of crimes against Yugoslav Partisans.
 Lukačević, found guilty and sentenced to death, was executed in Belgrade in late August 1945.

 Chetnik leader Dragoljub Mihailović was captured on 13 March 1946 by agents of the Yugoslav Security Agency (OZNA) and indicted on 47 counts.
-He was convicted of eight, including crimes against humanity and high treason.
+He was convicted of eight, including war crimes and high treason.
 Mihailović, sentenced to death on 15 July, was executed with nine other Chetnik commanders in Lisičji Potok in the early hours of 18 July 1946.